mmccroskey/MistLegacy/README.md

 *(Graphic Goes Here)*

-Mist represents this single-User view of the Container via its local cache.
+Because a given device can only have one authenticated User at a time, Mist represents this single-User view of the Container via its local cache.
 The local cache contains one Public Storage Scope, one Private Storage Scope, and one Shared Storage Scope, all of which are tied to the currently authenticated User.

 #### Interacting with Data

-##### How CloudKit Does Data Interaction

-CloudKit requires you to perform operations (`CKOperation`) on the Database that's of interest to you.
-For instance, to find all the Todos that are not yet completed, you would do the following:
+When using CloudKit directly, you interact with the data like so:

+1. Create an Operation (`CKOperation`) that describes the action you want to perform (searching for records, creating/modifying records, or deleting records),
+2. Set up asynchronous callback closures that handle the results of the operation, and
+3. Add the operation to the Database on which you want the action to be performed.

+This results in a large amount of fairly repetitive, verbose, and error-prone code, especially since many of the Operations require other ancillary objects (`CKQuery`s for queries, for example).

+With Mist, interacting with data is simpler:

+1. Call the relevant static function (`Mist.find`, `Mist.add`, or `Mist.remove`),
+2. Provide the relevant parameter (what you want to find, or the Records you want to create/modify/delete
+3. Specify where you want to find it (the `StorageScope` (`.public`, `.private`, or `.shared`)).

+All of this is done in a single line as parameters to the static function, and all results are handled in a single callback block.

+Here are some compare-and-contrast examples.

+##### Fetching Todos You Haven't Yet Completed

+###### CloudKit

 ```swift